All Episodes

 And they're saying, well, Hobby Lobby got one.

-Hobby lobby doesn't have to give out, they don't have to provide or pay for birth control pills that actually destroy human embryos.
+Hobby Lobby doesn't have to give out, they don't have to provide or pay for birth control pills that actually destroy human embryos.

-So we want the same consideration.
+So we want same consideration.

-This is this is gonna come back.
+This is going to come back.

-He's not gonna grant this.
+He's not going to grant this.

-You see the kind of bigotry, you see the kind of prejudice.
+You see the kind of bigotry?

-No, and he'll hammer that for all it's worth for fundraising from donors from those groups of people, but still, these kinds of things are gonna happen because of the Hobby Lobby ruling.
+And he'll hammer that for all it's worth for fundraising from donors, from those groups of people.

-It's just going to add further strain to the cohesive unit that is the American society.
+It's going to add further strain to the cohesive unit that is the American society.

-As if we needed another reason to love chocolate, researchers who studied a whopping 20 patients who had something called peripheral artery disease, found that dark chocolate can increase blood flow and thereby improve cardiovascular health.
+As if we needed another reason to love chocolate, researchers who studied a whopping 20 patients who had something called peripheral artery disease found that dark chocolate can increase blood flow and thereby improve cardiovascular health.

-Peripheral artery disease, otherwise known as PAD, affects 20% of adults, 70 and older in the U.S. And the researchers gave 10 patients one and a half ounces of dark chocolate with at least 85% cocoa, gave the other half one and a half ounces of milk chocolate with less than 30% cocoa.
+And the researchers gave 10 patients one and a half ounces of dark chocolate with at least 85% cocoa, gave the other half one and a half ounces of milk chocolate with less than 30% cocoa.

 And the objective here was to see if dark chocolate made it easier for patients to walk on a treadmill.